reduce-algebra/homebrew-reduce-algebra/README.md

   simple calculations, but also provides a flexible and expressive user programming language. **REDUCE** has a long and distinguished place in the history of computer algebra systems.

+* Only macOS is supported at this time.
+Linux support is planned and will be added in a future update.

 ## Stable Packge